Transport in Ukraine: International transport corridors

-Transport Industry
+Transport industry

-The share of the transport sector in Ukraine's gross domestic product (according to Goskomstat) as of 2009 was 11.3%.
-The number of workers employed in the sector is almost 7% of total employment.
+The share of the transport sector in Ukraine's gross domestic product (according to statista) as of 2021 was 5.42%.
+The number of workers employed in the sector is 8% of total employment.
 The transportation infrastructure of Ukraine is adequately developed overall, however it is obsolete and in need of major modernization.
 A remarkable boost in the recent development of the country's transportation infrastructure was noticed after winning the right to host a major continental sport event the UEFA Euro 2012.

 In 2009, Ukrainian infrastructure provided for the transportation of 1.5 billion tons of cargo and 7.3 billion passengers.
-As the global financial crisis took hold and demand for major export commodities in 2009 fell, the volume of freight traffic decreased by 17.6% when compared with figures from 2008; passenger transport fell by 12.7%.
+Due to the 2008 financial crisis, the volume of freight traffic decreased by 17.6% in 2009 when compared with figures from 2008; passenger transport fell by 12.7%.